tusharkhonde/dashboard/README.md

 # Dashboard

- * Project consist of client and server.
+ * Publishing dashboard for visualizaing advertising metrics.

- * Run both seperatly
+ * Project build using React/Redux/Thunk on client side and Node/Hapi on server side.